Design an LLM-Powered Chatbot¶

 Layer 3: Output filtering.
 After generation, classify the full response for toxicity, PII, and policy violations.
 If it fails, replace with a safe refusal.
 This catches cases where the input looked benign but the model produced something harmful.

 Layer 4: PII scrubbing.
-Always scan outputs for SSNs, credit card numbers, phone numbers using regex + NER models.
+Always scan outputs for SSNs, credit card numbers, phone numbers using regex + Named Entity Recognition (NER) models.
 Never let PII through.

 Layer 5: Audit logging.
 Log every input/output pair to BigQuery for offline analysis.
 A separate safety team reviews flagged interactions daily.